 I have been part of the Essentially Men community for around 14 years and am committed to it's goal of helping Men break their isolation.
 It's a real privilege to be part of a network of such good people.

-When not at work I enjoy family & friends woodwork, cycling, swimming & the odd run.
+When not at work I enjoy family and friends, woodwork, cycling, swimming and the odd run.

 I live in Blockhouse Bay with my wife, Alejandra and I have two children, Sara and Sean.